lin-stephanie/rehype-callouts/README.md

 import { unified } from 'unified'
-import remarkParse from 'remark-parse' import remarkRehype from 'remark-rehype' import rehypeCalloouts from 'rehype-callouts' import rehypeMinifyWhitespace from 'rehype-minify-whitespace' import rehypeStringify from 'rehype-stringify' import { readSync } from 'to-vfile'
+import remarkParse from 'remark-parse' import remarkRehype from 'remark-rehype' import rehypeCallouts from 'rehype-callouts' import rehypeStringify from 'rehype-stringify' import { readSync } from 'to-vfile'

 const file = unified()
   .use(remarkParse)
   .use(remarkRehype)
-  .use(rehypeCalloouts)
-  .use(rehypeMinifyWhitespace)
+  .use(rehypeCallouts)
   .use(rehypeStringify)
   .processSync(readSync('example.md'))